-It’s a pretty sweet cranberry juice, so I’ve kept the Cointreau to a half ounce and fortified the drink with a full two ounce pour of vodka.
+It’s a fairly sweet cranberry juice, so I’ve kept the Cointreau to a half ounce and fortified the drink with a full two ounce pour of vodka.
+You can use a citrus flavored vodka like Absolut Citron, or any regular vodka as well.
 If you’re a gin fan, feel free to substitute with a crisp London dry, I won’t judge.
-Garnish this bad boy with red roses and you have a quintessential Valentine’s Day cocktail!
+Garnish with red roses and you have a quintessential Valentine’s Day cocktail!

 If you enjoy Cosmos, try my cachaca-based Cosmopolita!

-White Winter Cosmopolitan
+White Winter Cosmopolitan Cocktail

 - 2 oz vodka